Photography Studio: Southworth and Hawes (American, active 1843–1863)

 The Boston partnership of Southworth and Hawes produced the finest portrait daguerreotypes in America for a clientele that included the leading political, intellectual, and artistic figures.
 This first photographic process, invented by Louis Daguerre (1798-1851), spread rapidly around the world after its public presentation in Paris in 1839.
 Exposed in a camera obscura and developed in mercury vapors, each highly polished silver plate is a unique photograph that, viewed in proper light, exhibits extraordinary detail and three-dimensionality.

-This mesmerizing portrait by the Boston daguerreotypists Southworth & Hawes seems to be an allegory of allegiance, in which the young girl directs the viewer’s attention back to the iconic painting of George Washington by Gilbert Stuart.
-But as yet the subject and exact meaning of this enigmatic image are not known.
+This mesmerizing portrait would also seem to be an allegory of allegiance, in which the young girl directs the viewer’s attention back to the iconic painting of George Washington.
+Recent scholarship suggests that this daguerreotype is actually a copy of another daguerreotype--adding further to the complex play of gazes--but as yet the subject and exact meaning of this enigmatic image are not known.